 Some Lesser Known Facts About Arvind Trivedi

-- Arvind Trivedi is an Indian actor who is best known for portraying Ravan in Ramanand Sagar‘s epic television series Ramayan, a serial that used to create a curfew-like situation in India when it started playing on Doordarshan between 9 am and 10 am every day; as most of the people remained to stick to their television sets.
+- Arvind Trivedi was an Indian actor who was best known for portraying Ravan in Ramanand Sagar‘s epic television series Ramayan, a serial that used to create a curfew-like situation in India when it started playing on Doordarshan between 9 am and 10 am every day; as most of the people remained to stick to their television sets.

 - Trivedi’s family hails from Kukadia Village near Idar, Gujarat.
 After his family moved to Ujjain in Madhya Pradesh, his father, who was a mill worker, suffered a paralysis attack.
 Desh Gujarat